demisto/content/Packs/TeamCymru/README.md

-Note: Support for this Pack was moved to Partner starting July 29, 2024.
-In case of any issues arise, please contact the Partner directly at <support@cymru.com>.
+Note: Support for this pack was moved to Partner starting July 29, 2024.
+In case any issues arise, contact the Partner directly at <support@cymru.com>.

 ## Overview